kalaspuff/tomodachi/README.rst

   ``tomodachi`` is a perfect place to start when experimenting with your architecture or trying out a concept for a new service.
 It may not have all the features you desire and it may never do, but I believe it's great for bootstrapping microservices in async Python.

 Should I run this in production?
-  The library is proviedd as is and update schedules are unregular.
+  Yes?
+No?
+There are some projects that already have live versions in production.
+The library is provided as is with an unregular release schedule.
 It's all still highly experimental and it depends on other experimental projects, so you have to be in charge here and decide for yourself.
 Let me know if you do however!

+  Another good idea is to drop in Sentry or other exception debugging solutions for when invoked functions raises unhandled exceptions.

 Who built this and why?
-  My name is **Carl Oscar Aaro** and I'm a coder from Sweden.
+  My name is **Carl Oscar Aaro** [`@kalaspuff <https://github.com/kalaspuff>`_] and I'm a coder from Sweden.
 I simply wanted to learn more about asyncio and needed a constructive off-work project to experiment with – and here we are.
 Nowadays I use ``tomodachi`` as a base for many smaller projects where I just want to be able to focus on the application itself, while still having the power of building distributed systems. 🎉

 * https://github.com/kalaspuff